jessicarush/react-notes/nextjs_server_actions.md

   }
 }
 ```

+Note that this is safeguarded against SQL injection.
+When you use a tagged template literal for SQL queries (`sql` in this case), the library prepares the query by treating the variables (`${customerId}`, `${amountInCents}`, `${status}`, `${date}`) as parameters rather than part of the SQL command itself.
+This separation ensures that the inputs are not executed as SQL code, regardless of their content, effectively mitigating the risk of SQL injection.

 An `error.tsx` file can be used to define a UI boundary for a route segment (`app/dashboard/invoices/error.tsx`).
 It serves as a catch-all for unexpected errors and allows you to display a fallback UI.